7. Snyman, De Savoye and Catharina van Paliacatta

 Anthonij and Catharina applied to return to Batavia in 1680 and were granted permission to do so, but didn’t go.
 Business appears to have picked up with Anthonij operating a tavern or inn and supplying produce.
-Catharina’s eldest daughter, Catharina Wagenmakers, applied for and received her freedom at this time and then promptly opened a brothel – which she was forced to close a year later.
+Catharina Wagenmakers, because of her European paternity, took legal action and applied for, and received her freedom at this time.
+She then promptly opened a brothel which she was forced to close a year later.

 The 1682 tax roll shows a well established family (Upham 2014a, 81):

 1 son, 1 daughter

 2 male slave children

 2 horses, 3 cattle, 39 sheep, 12 pigs

 1 muid 14 wheat sown, 7 muids wheat reaped